Capsaicin (On the skin)

 - Follow the instructions on the medicine label if you are using this medicine without a prescription.

 - Wash your hands with soap and water before and after you use this medicine.
 If you are using capsaicin for arthritis in your hands, do not wash your hands for at least 30 minutes after you apply it.
-Do not touch sensitive areas such as your eyes or mouth while the medicine is on your hands.
+Do not touch sensitive areas, including your eyes or mouth while the medicine is on your hands.

 - Shake the lotion bottle well before use.